StarManiaKG/The-Story-of-Uncapped-Revengence-Discord-the-3rd/README.md

 ## Disclaimer
 - Sonic Team Junior is in no way affiliated with SEGA or Sonic Team.
 We do not claim ownership of any of SEGA's intellectual property used in SRB2.
-- Plus, despite the title of this file making this seem like the title of a movie, I regret to inform you that this is not, sadly, a movie, but instead, an autobiography, on how I am a constant and passionate nuisance to my soceity.
+- Despite the title of this file making this seem like the title of a movie, I regret to inform you that this is not, sadly, a movie, but instead, an autobiography, on how I am a constant and passionate nusiance on my soceity.